Bau (goddess): Associations with other deities

 Bau's father was An, as already attested in an inscription of Gudea.
 She was described as his firstborn daughter sometimes.
-Her mother was the goddess Abba or Ababa/Abau (this writing of the name poses the same problems for interpretation as that of her daughter), attested in the Lamentation over the Destruction of Ur and in the god list An = Anum.
-Another deity sharing the same name, known from a different An = Anum passage and first millennium BCE lamentation texts, was instead male and a son of Bau.
+According to Ryan D. Winters in the third millennium BCE in Lagash Gatumdug was regarded as Bau's mother.
+However, this role could also be fulfilled in Abba or Abau (the latter form can also be romanized as Ababa; the romanization of the name is uncertain similarly as in the case of Bau), attested in the Lamentation over the Destruction of Ur and in the god list An = Anum.
+In the latter source both Abau and Gatumdug appear, but only the former is described as Bau's mother (tablet V, line 58), while the latter is instead equated with Bau (tablet V, line 60).
+Another deity named Abau, known from An = Anum passage and first millennium BCE lamentations, was instead male and could be described as a son of Bau.
+In An = Anum he appears separately from Bau and is described as the husband of Gula (tablet V, line 52).
+This deity is presumed to be identical with Abu from the myth of Enki and Ninhursag.

-Bau's husband was Ningirsu.
+Bau's husband was initially Ningirsu.
 One of the few known reliefs showing a god with his wife sitting in his lap is most likely a depiction of this couple from the reign of Gudea (another similar one is instead interpreted as a depiction of Nanna and Ningal from the reign of Ur-Namma).
 Such images were meant to highlight that the divine couples, depicted as loving spouses, act in unison, and that the corresponding kings had a special relation to them.
-References to Bau and Ningirsu as a couple are also known from later sources, for example they appear together in two curse formulas inscribed on kudurru (boundary stones).
+References to Bau and Ningirsu as a couple are also known from later sources, for example two curse formulas inscribed on kudurru (boundary stones).
 In sources from Lagash, the siblings Igalim and Shulshaga were regarded as their sons.
 Furthermore, an inscription of Gudea labels the goddess Ḫegir as their daughter.
-One of the Gudea cylinders states she was a member of a group referred to as "the seven lukur priestesses of Ningirsu" or "the septuplets of Bau."
+The composition preserved on the Gudea cylinders states she was a member of a group referred to as "the seven lukur priestesses of Ningirsu" or "the septuplets of Bau".
+Another goddess from this group, Urnunta-ea, could be addressed as a daughter of Bau and Ningirsu as early as during the reigns of Urukagina and Ur-Ningirsu I, though she is also attested as a child of Lisin (An = Anum tablet II, line 77).
+Furthermore, Ryan D. Winters suggests that the deity Zurmuzarmu, who occurs in An = Anum (tablet II, line 105) in a context indicating association with Kesh, is a later reflection of the names of two other of the seven lukur, Zurmu and Zarmu.
+It is possible that this reflects a degree of interchange between the circles of deities regarded as members of Bau's court and those associated with the local pantheon of Kesh.